cthorey/cthorey.github.io/_posts/2016-01-28-backpropagation.markdown

 After the hard work derivation are  done, you can simply just drop these expressions into python for the  calculation.
-The implementation of the batch norm backward pass should look like
+The implementation of the batch norm backward pass looks like

 {% highlight python %}
 mu = 1./N*np.sum(h, axis = 0)